kafecho/ansible-couchdb2/README.md

 # ansible-couchdb2
-An Ansible role to deploy CouchDB 2.0 on CentOS.
+An Ansible role to deploy CouchDB 2.0 on CentOS 6.7.

 ## Overview
 This repo contains an Ansible role to install CouchDB 2.0 on CentOS 6.7 machines.
 It's been tested with Ansible 1.9.4.